COMAZOR/youtube-looper/README.md

 The Firefox version is currently waiting for approval at Mozilla Addons.

-The Safari version still on development (it's currently missing i18n features), and will be released when this part is ready.
+The Safari version can be download from [this link](https://s3-sa-east-1.amazonaws.com/youtube-looper/youtube-looper.safariextz).
+It's also awaiting for approval on the Safari Extension Gallery.

 ## Building it